thanoschalkiotis/thanoschalkiotis.github.io/content/docs/data/data-basics/types-of-data.md

 ### 2. Based on Source

 #### Primary Data

+Primary data is collected directly by researchers to fit specific needs, offering high control over quality but often being time-consuming and expensive.
+It requires careful ethical considerations such as informed consent and privacy protection.
+Methods include experimental designs, observational studies, and surveys.

 - Advantages:
   - Tailored to specific research needs
   - High control over data quality